RyanChapkis/SCRUM-TICKET-TRACKER/README.md

-# bugTracker
+# SCRUM TICKET TRACKER
-Project Description:
+PROJECT DESCRIPTION:
 This is a unique ticket tracker notification system that is specifically catered to those that use the Agile(Scrum) framework for developing simple and complex projects.
-A simple three column desing is used to give a clear view of what needs to be done, the daily goal, and how far along the project is as a whole.
+A simple three column desing displays what needs to be done, the daily goal, and how far along the project is as a whole.
+Users can switch the middle pannel between two views: Daily Goals, and Issues.
+Daily goals, as its name suggests, has a checklist curated by the Scrum Master, and updates with team progress.
+The issue tracker window displays bugs, and issues that the team is facing that need to be solved.
+Issues can be marked with three different levels of urgency to notify others on the team of their importance.
-A notification system that tracks defects in software as tickets, and allows for a development manager to observe the overall process of the project.
-Tracked items are listed as open, closed, or under development.

 WHAT IS SCRUM: Scrum is founded on empirical process control theory, or empiricism.
 Empiricism asserts that knowledge comes from experience and making decisions based on what is known.
 Scrum